Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/intercom_INS.md

    x.
 Make sure to insert your client id and a random phrase for the state [Ex: abc, xyz, etc....] in the Auth URL.

-   xi.
-Copy the Token Request URL (https://api.intercom.io/auth/eagle/token), paste it into the Token Request URL, and Refresh Token URL fields on the Kore.ai platform.
+5. Copy the Token Request URL (https://api.intercom.io/auth/eagle/token), paste it into the Token Request URL, and Refresh Token URL fields on the Kore.ai platform.

 6. Save the Authorization Profile.